top of page

 5. Use Positive Reinforcement

-Celebrate milestones-whether it's a full day of wear or remembering to put them on without being told.
+Celebrate milestones, whether it's a full day of wear or remembering to put them on without being told.
 Small rewards or praise can create positive associations.

 6. Address Peer Pressure or Bullying